 Urban planner Patrick Geddes had a unique opportunity in 1925, design a city which would actually be built.
 After the Balfour Declaration in 1917, which supported the concept of a Jewish homeland in Palestine, the pace of Zionist immigration picked up.
 In the early 1930's, threats from the Nazi Party accelerated immigration to the British controlled Palestine.
 The British Mandate extended from the defeat of the Ottomans in 1917, to the Israeli Independence in 1948.

-Among those fleeing Germany were students of Bauhaus movement in architecture, the unity of form and function, expressed in ways that were modern, simple and sparse.
+the unity of form and function, expressed in ways that were modern, simple and sparse.
 The reinforced low-rise concrete buildings curved around traffic circles and corners.

 Between 1930 and 1939 both the migration and construction continued at a steady pace.
 The population had reached 200,000.